-How to remove rust stains from plastic tub?
+How to remove rust stains from the plastic tub?

-The passage of time, exposure to air and moisture or contact with other chemical materials, such as cleaning products, cause the surfaces to lose their initial properties and deteriorate.
-Rust stains can become real headaches and are that not only appear on metal surfaces but also on clothing, floors or plastics.
+The passage of time, exposure to air and moisture, or contact with other chemical materials, such as cleaning products, causes the surfaces to lose their initial properties and deteriorate.
+Rust stains can become real headaches and are that not only appear on metal surfaces but also clothing, floors, or plastics.
+If you’re faced with a more serious problem, your best off looking into tub repair, rather than attempting it yourself.

 Fill a spray bottle with an approved bath cleaner to treat rust spots.
 Gently spray the walls of the tub and shower so that all surfaces are covered with the bath cleaner.